linkedin/css-blocks/README.md

-One of the key features of CSS blocks is its unique resolution system that together with knowledge of what classes are used together on the same elements in all templates using css blocks provides hints to the optimizer so that it can provable rewrite declarations across what would normally be unsafe to do with a normal cascade aware optimizer which must assume that key selectors *may* target the same html element.
+One of the key features of CSS blocks is its unique resolution system that together with knowledge of what classes are used together on the same elements in all templates using CSS blocks provides hints to the optimizer so that it can provable rewrite declarations across what would normally be unsafe to do with a normal cascade aware optimizer which must assume that key selectors *may* target the same html element.